We’re almost at the end of 2020. Congratulations!

 Marketers will need to be agile and adaptable.
 They’ll also need to be creative and proactive, so that they can set the agenda for shoppers rather than being caught out.
 Finally, they’ll need to think about how to make life better, easier or more entertaining for consumers, beyond the basic product experience.

 The key to all the above is supporting your marketing strategy with the right software stack.
 Great ideas are hard to execute if the infrastructure isn’t there.
-In 2021, look for continuing tech innovation – and keep demanding more from your CMS, event platforms, online stores and content creation tools.
+In 2021, look for continuing tech innovation – and keep demanding more from your CMS, event platforms, online stores, content creation tools, analytics tools and social media management tools.
 Stay competent, creative and compelling.